-Salaries are used to provide a fixed amount of compensation for the executives' regular work.
+Salaries are used to provide a fixed amount of compensation for the executive's regular work.
 The salaries of the Named Executive Officers are reviewed on an annual basis, typically at the beginning of the calendar year, as well as at the time of a promotion or other change in responsibilities.
 Increases in salary are based on an evaluation of the individual's performance and level of pay compared to peer group pay levels for similar positions.
-We target base salaries for each of our Named Executive Officers at the market median.
+As discussed above, we target base salaries for each of our Named Executive Officers at the market median.